Datomic/datomic-tutorials/todo-app/part-1/todo-app/README.md

                    :item/status :item.status/waiting}]}))
 ```

-Load the file to the REPL and then run
+Load the file to the REPL and then run:

 ```clojure
 ;; REPL